Beichen-Hg/CV-project/README.md

 git clone https://github.com/Beichen-Hg/CV-project.git
 cd CV-project
 ```
-2. You need to download and store both the "frontend" and "backend" folders in the same root directory, otherwise the frontend code will not execute properly!
+2. You need to download both the `frontend` and `backend` folders and **place them in the same root directory**, otherwise the frontend code will not execute properly!
+3. You **must** additionally download the files from the `master` branch repositorie and place the `CameraDetection` folder under the `backend` folder.
-3. Additionally, you **must** create a folder named "uploads" in both the **project root directory** and the **backend directory** to temporarily store uploaded images!
+4. Furthermore, you **must** create a folder named `uploads` in both the project root directory and the `backend` directory to temporarily store uploaded images!

 The first three levels of the directory structure should look like the following (the "node_modules" folder will be generated in the environment setup section):
 ```text